Rehabilitation planning meetings

 - record date and time, who attended (names and roles), and the reason for the meeting

-- a summary of the formulation, with reference to a formulation document
+- a summary of the formulation, given in the complete formulation document

-- set out the primary reason and the issues considered
+- set out the primary purpose of the meeting and the issues considered

 - record the long-term goals or expectations